 When talking about loving yourself first, the concept of self-esteem will come up a lot.
 Self-esteem is essentially your respect for yourself—how much confidence you have in your abilities, worth, and individuality.

 Taking action to love yourself first also means you’re working on improving your self-esteem.
 Your ultimate goal is to feel more confidence and self-respect, and self-esteem is the engine that will get you there.
 But only if you feed yourself the right kind of fuel—more on that later in the article.

 Believe it or not, you have control over your self-esteem.
-Our upbringing and personal circumstances certainly play a role in how much self-esteem we have, but here’s the good news: Anyone can improve their self-esteem… if they learn how to manage their inner critic.
+Our upbringing and personal circumstances certainly play a role in how much self-esteem we have, but here’s the good news: Anyone can improve their self-esteem.

 Recognizing and managing your inner critic